lino-framework/lino/docs/ref/settings.rst

 .. setting:: INSTALLED_APPS

+In a Lino application you usually set your :setting:`INSTALLED_APPS` by overriding the :meth:`get_installed_apps
+<lino.core.site.Site.get_installed_apps>` method.
+Alternatively, in
-Lino sets this automatically from the values returned by the :setting:`get_installed_apps` method.
-In order to modify your :setting:`INSTALLED_APPS`, you usually override this method.
-The only exception is in very small code snippets where you can specify them as positional arguments when instantiating the :class:`Site
+very small projects (such as the projects in :doc:`/tutorials/index`) you might prefer to specify them as positional arguments when instantiating the :class:`Site <lino.core.site.Site>`.
-<lino.core.site.Site>`.

 .. setting:: MEDIA_ROOT